First-principles screening of materials with extreme effective masses: Introduction

 In this work, we perform a large-scale screening of around \num{20000} three-dimensional crystal structures from the Materials Cloud 3D structure database (MC3D) \cite{HuberSebastiaan2022MaterialsMC3D,huber_mc3d_2025}, computing their conductivity effective mass from first-principles electronic structure calculations.
-Importantly these are all obtained form experimentally known stoichiometric inorganics contained in ICSD, MPDS \& COD \cite{Zagorac2019RecentFeatures,Blokhin2018, Grazulis2012}.
-Our aim is to identify materials with extreme effective masses — either ultralow, ultrahigh, or highly anisotropic — across a chemically diverse set of experimentally known compounds.
+Importantly, MC3D entries are all obtained from experimentally known stoichiometric inorganics reported in ICSD, MPDS \& COD \cite{Zagorac2019RecentFeatures,Blokhin2018, Grazulis2012}.
+The present aim is to identify materials with extreme effective masses — either ultralow, ultrahigh, or highly anisotropic — across a chemically diverse set of experimentally known compounds.
 This is enabled by recent advances in computational infrastructure, automation frameworks, and open materials databases, which allow for robust and scalable evaluation of electronic properties \cite{Pizzi2016AiiDA:Science, Zagorac2019RecentFeatures}.
 By focusing on the effective mass as a physically grounded, computationally accessible descriptor, our work contributes to this growing body of high-throughput materials design and provides a valuable dataset for future studies on charge transport, band structure topology, and anisotropic behaviour in crystalline solids.